Duke Nukem: Cancelled games

 When Duke Nukem Trilogy was announced during 2008, it was intended for release on the Nintendo DS and PlayStation Portable (PSP).
 Each game in the series was to have two versions that shared the same story – the Nintendo DS game was a side-scrolling affair, while the PSP version was to be a third-person shooter not unlike Duke Nukem: Time to Kill.
 The PSP version was said to be the more adult-oriented of the two games.

 A remake of Duke Nukem 3D called Duke Nukem 3D: Reloaded, was in development by Interceptor Entertainment, however Gearbox Software would only grant Interceptor a private licence; unable to obtain a commercial licence Interceptor abandoned the project.

 Interceptor was working on a top-down action role-playing game called Duke Nukem: Mass Destruction for the PlayStation 4 and PC; however, due to a lawsuit by Gearbox, the main character was changed and the game was renamed Bombshell.

 Duke Nukem Begins was a cancelled game in development at Gearbox from 2007 to 2009; reporting first came in late 2011 that Gearbox Software planned to reboot the Duke Nukem franchise once Aliens: Colonial Marines was complete and out the door.
 The existence of the game was revealed during lawsuits between 3D Realms and Take-Two Interactive, the title was intended to be an origin story, illustrating how Duke became the person he is in chronologically later games.
 Development on the title began within two months of the October 2007 agreement, with the intention of a mid-2010 release.
 However, development was cancelled in 2009, around the same time that 3D Realms had asserted ownership of the Duke Nukem intellectual property over Gearbox.
 Legal wrangling between developer 3D Realms and publisher Take-Two Interactive over the non-delivery of Duke Nukem Forever after 3D Realms dismissed all development staff during 2009, revealed that the two companies had agreed on the production of a console-targeted Duke game during October 2007.
 3D Realms accepted the deal in exchange for a $2.5 million advance on royalties in order to continue to fund development of Duke Nukem Forever.
 Gearbox Software was later revealed to be the developer of the game.
 However, no further details emerged and the game was quietly cancelled.
 Pre-release footage from the game was revealed in 2021 from one of the animators on the project.

 Future of the series

 In 2015, Gearbox CEO Randy Pitchford stated the company had done early concept work on a new Duke Nukem game.
-However, in 2017 a Gearbox employee stated the company had no interest in returning to the franchise.
+In 2017, a Gearbox representative said that there were no plans for another Duke Nukem title.

+In late 2023, Zen Studios announced a new digital pinball adaptation of Duke Nukem, titled Duke Nukem's Big Shot Pinball, as the first non-horror table for its adult pinball video game Pinball M.